-C. General Development I District.
-The General Development District includes ares discernible as having patterns of intense commercial, industrial, or recreational uses.
-The General Development I District includes the following types of existing, intensively developed areas:

-- 1) Areas of two or more contiguous acres devoted to commercial, industrial or intensive recreational activities, or a mix of such activities, including but not limited to the following: - (a) Areas devoted to manufacturing, fabricating or other industrial activities; - (b) Areas devoted to wholesaling, warehousing, retail trade and service activities, or other commercial activities; and - (c) Areas devoted to intensive recreational development and activities, such as, but not limited to amusement parks, race tracks and fairgrounds. - 2) Areas otherwise discernible as having patterns of intensive commercial, industrial or recreational uses.
+- B. Limited Residential District.
+The Limited Residential District includes those areas suitable for residential and recreational development.
+It includes areas other than those in the Resource Protection District, or Stream Protection District, and areas which are used less intensively than those in, the General Development District, or the Commercial Fisheries/Maritime Activities District. - C. General Development I District.
+The General Development I District includes the following types of existing, intensively developed areas: - 1) Areas of two or more contiguous acres devoted to commercial, industrial or intensive recreational activities, or a mix of such activities, including but not limited to the following: - (a) Areas devoted to manufacturing, fabricating or other industrial activities; - (b) Areas devoted to wholesaling, warehousing, retail trade and service activities, or other commercial activities; and - € Areas devoted to intensive recreational development and activities, such as, but not limited to amusement parks, race tracks and fairgrounds. - 2) Areas otherwise discernible as having patterns of intensive commercial, industrial or recreational uses.